iamedcarl/chrome-easy-directions/README.md

 });
 ```

 The user then enters the desired destination in the input field to get directions on Google Maps.
+A static map is displayed with directions.
+Clicking on the `More options` link in the map will open up a new browser tab/window and redirect to Google Maps.

 Pretty simple... right? 😎